soundcloud/soundcloud-ruby/README.md

 # Soundcloud API Wrapper
-## Description
+## Declientription
-This is a thin wrapper around the Soundcloud API based of httparty.
+The Soundcloud gem is a thin wrapper for the Soundcloud API based of the httparty gem.
 It is providing simple methods to handle authorization and to execute HTTP calls.

 ## Requirements